MPHA is updating this post as the situation develops.

 - Reinforced for residents, through signage and staff direction, health department guidance to avoid congregating and stay in place at home whenever possible.

-- Increased frequency to disinfect common spaces, elevators, and offices to sanitize surfaces multiple times per day.
+- Disinfect common spaces, elevators, and offices and other frequently trafficked areas to sanitize surfaces multiple times per day.
 MPHA also has dependable vendor relationships for intensified cleaning if the need arises.

 - Obtained additional disinfectant sprays, wipes, and other items considered effective at this stage for all locations.